meaniebeanie22/meaniebeanie22.github.io/chapters/the-old-sea-dog-at-the-admiral-benbow.md

 Foreshadowing the arrival of Black Dog.
 # :x capstanbars
 capstan bar. noun. a lever, often wooden, for turning a capstan.
+# :x blackdogscary
+This again refers to black dog, and paints a picture of how almost everyone saw him - not just Jim.
+He was feared by all, and probably a former member of Flint's crew who the Captain didn't get along with so well.
+# :x refusepay
+This goes on for a while, and when Jim and his mother take what they are owed when the pirate dies, it incites a conflict between them (with the Squire and the Doc.) and the pirates (Pew et. al)
+# :x forecapdeath
+Foreshadowing the Captain's stroke due to alcohol, which crippled him for the (rather short) rest of his life.
+# :x chest
+And there's a good reason why - it had all of the Captain's worldy possessions, along with critical documentation of his time as a pirate - if the Doctor or a lawmen had seen it he would be toast.